These pages give you all the information you need to know about arranging a baptism, confirmation, wedding or funeral at

 Parishioners, those named on the electoral roll, and those dying within the parish all have a legal right of burial in the parochial burial ground.
 Our churchyard offers a peaceful final resting place for loved ones.

 For a burial, you may choose a service in church or at the graveside.

 For cremations you may wish to have a service in church, followed by a short committal at the crematorium, or you may prefer to have the whole service at the crematorium.
-If eligible, ashes may be interred at a later date.
+If eligible, ashes may be interred in the churchyard at a later date.

-Our Vicar or Curate will liaise closely with your family and your chosen funeral director regarding the arrangements you wish to make.
+Our Vicar or Assistant Priest will liaise closely with your family and your chosen funeral director regarding the arrangements you wish to make.

 There are Diocesan regulations that apply to the type of headstone or marker that can be installed in the churchyard.
 For further details please click here